ocadotechnology/bbq/README.md

   * multiple backup versions are supported,
   * every partition is treated as a separate table (i.e. BBQ copies only modified partitions),
   * if source table has expiration time set, it's cleared from the backup,
+  * can manage hundreds of thousands backups.
 * retention - automatic deletion of old backups based on age and/or number of versions,
-* restore - BBQ can restore multiple tables/datasets at the same time.
+* restore - BBQ can restore:
+  * whole datasets,
+  * selected tables/partitions/versions.

 BBQ doesn't support backing up:
 * [external data sources](https://cloud.google.com/bigquery/external-data-sources),